 Delicata is a favorite among cooks – it’s easy to prepare due to its small size and thin, edible skin, and it’s pleasantly sweet and smooth-textured.
 Plus, the colorful, striped skin – in shades of cream, green, yellow, and orange – makes for an attractive dish or centerpiece.

 To prepare: Cut off the stem and bottom ends and slice the squash in half lengthwise.
 Scoop the seeds out, cut into crescent-shaped pieces, and bake until tender.

-A delicious snack is hiding inside your hardshell squash – seeds that are packed with protein and heart-healthy fats.
+A delicious snack is hiding inside your hard squash – seeds that are packed with protein and heart-healthy fats.

 To prepare: Separate the seeds from the stringy flesh, boil them in salted water for 10 minutes, dab with a towel to dry, toss with olive oil and seasoning, and roast until crisp (we like 10-12 minutes at 325° F).

-In an era of fleeting health fads there has always has been watermelon.
+In an era of fleeting health fads there has always been watermelon.

 Watermelon checks all of the boxes as a perfect snack, ingredient and recovery food.
 It is a top source of the antioxidant lycopene – even more so than tomatoes!
 It is also packed with nutrients like iron, potassium, and citrulline, which have been shown to aid in endurance performance.
 Plus, there’s nothing more refreshing than biting into a cold watermelon.

 We’ve got you covered.
 Just follow these simple steps.